torproject/sbws/docs/source/specification.rst

 Background
 ----------

-Some of the Tor directory authorities runs bandwidth scanners to measure the bandwidth of relays and include their measurements in their network status votes.
+Some of the Tor :term:`directory authorities <directory authority>` runs bandwidth scanners to measure the bandwidth of relays and include their measurements in their network status votes.
 Scanner use the consensus of these weights to inform their path selection process with the hope that every circuit they build will have roughly equal performance, regardless of the relays chosen.
 This achieves a form of load balancing.

 .. _problem:

-Historically, the directory authorities that ran bandwidth scanners (bandwidth authorities), ran torflow_.
+Historically, the directory authorities that ran bandwidth scanners (:term:`bandwidth authorities <bandwidth authority>`), ran torflow_.
 Time passed, it slowly become less maintained, and the collective knowledge of how it worked slipped away.

 The bandwidth authorities became increasingly unhappy having to run torflow.
 Twice yearly Tor Project meetings came and went.
 Everyone agreed a replacement